opentracing-contrib/java-jfr-tracer/README.md

 This is a delegating tracer to be used with OpenTracing.
 It records span and scope information into the JDK Flight Recorder, enabling very deep tracing capabilities.

 ## Using the JFR Tracer
 First add a dependency to it.
-For example, in Maven:
+For example, in Maven (note that the coordinates will change to io.opentracing.contrib once we release 0.0.4):

 ```xml
 	<dependency>